gabrielmchiapetti/BiveAlpha/README.md

 ```

   5. Relax!
 Bive automatically downloads the dependencies needed via pip, just make sure you got it right!
   6. The game should be running!
-If not then leave an issue [here](https://github.com/gabrielmchiapetti/BiveAlpha/issues)
+If not then leave the error on the [issues page](https://github.com/gabrielmchiapetti/BiveAlpha/issues).

 ### Screenshots!